PDAL/PDAL/doc/stages/filters.overlay.md

 # filters.overlay

 The **overlay filter** allows you to set the values of a selected dimension based on an OGR-readable polygon or multi-polygon.
+This could be used in combination with {ref}`filters.expression` to cull or modify the attributes of points.

 ```{eval-rst}
 .. embed::